dasoe/ofxUltralight/README.md

 * Heavily layouted One-Page content, that can be changed easily without having to adjust my OF App
 * Simple GUI functionality (communication with the OF App, which has the power to do the advanced stuff)

+My focus is not on perfect code but on ease of use and integration.
 Of course the addon can be adjusted and developed.
 I am happy if it will be an all-purpose Browser addon one day.
 Join in, everybody.
-Also I am not a C++ developer.
+Also: I am not a C++ developer.
 I am more than happy to learn and improve the code!

 ### Status

 * For now only CPU rendering, GPU ist yet to come.
+(Please check out [IanByuns work](https://github.com/IanByun/ofxUltralight-byun) for a GPU solution.)
 * Mouse klick implementation, but no scrollwheel so far.
 * Only beginning of keyboard implementation.
 * Only windows for now.
 I will definetely do a Linux Version, though.